npeshekncsu/npeshekncsu.github.io/_posts/2023-11-10-st558-project3-reflection.md

 ## What are your big take-aways from this project?

 I've learned a lot about log loss and the benefits of using it instead of accuracy as a metric.
-I am planning to actively use log loss at my work.
+I am planning to actively use log loss during my work.